Cool Old Games

 The Draw Two, written as “+2” on the card forces the next Player must not only skip their turn, but is also compelled to draw two cards from the deck.

-Each of these Power cards are worth 20 points in the final scoring section of a round, and there are 24 of them in each deck.
+Each of these Power cards is worth 20 points in the final scoring section of a round, and there are 24 of them in each deck.
 2 copies of each card in each color.
-One should keep in mind that if the Dealer turns over a power card as the first card of the game that it’s effect still activates, under the assumption that the Dealer played the card.
+One should keep in mind that if the Dealer turns over a power card as the first card of the game it’s effect still activates, under the assumption that the Dealer played the card.

 In addition to the Power cards, there are the Wildcards.
-There two types of wildcards in Uno, The Wildcard, and the Wildcard Draw 4 or +4.
+There are two types of wildcards in Uno, The Wildcard, and the Wildcard Draw 4 or +4.

 The Wildcard

 The regular wildcard is simply as it says, a wildcard that may be played on any number, power card, or color.
-After a Player discards a wildcard, they are allowed to determine the suit/color that must be followed by Players afterwards.
+After a Player discards a wildcard, they are allowed to determine the suit/color that must be followed by Players afterward.
 For example, if they declare it is a Red Wildcard, Players must treat the wildcard as though it is colored red.

 The Wildcard+4